Reverse Sales Tax Calculator Canada

 Which Canadian province has the lowest sales tax?

 Alberta has the lowest sales tax in Canada at only 5% GST with no provincial sales tax.
 The three territories (Yukon, Northwest Territories, and Nunavut) also have only 5% GST.
-Nova Scotia, New Brunswick, PEI, and Newfoundland have the highest at 15% HST.
+Nova Scotia has 14% HST (reduced from 15% in 2025).
+New Brunswick, PEI, and Newfoundland have 15% HST, the highest rates.

 Can businesses claim PST back like GST/HST?